CaiodeJesus/CaiodeJesus.github.io/_pages/pylibela.md

 - Ctrl+C interrupts the command in the terminal

 Useful links:
-- To search for specific parts of the code go to this [link](https://github.com/alessandronascimento/LiBELa/search?l=C%2B%2B&q=)
+- To search for specific parts of the source code go to this [link](https://github.com/alessandronascimento/LiBELa/search?l=C%2B%2B&q=)

 ### Adapting Conformer class to pyLiBELa